MrLam09/TodoApp/README.md

 * Search: Search your scheduled tasks by task name.
 * Update: Update your task name, date and status.
 * Delete: Remove task from your calenda.

+[Update] I newly added sign in feature, become a part of TodoApp community as quick as possible !!!

 ## How to install?